Programster's Blog

 sudo zfs set dedup=on zpool-name

-Deduplication had a massive negative effect on performance for me on spinning disk.
+Deduplication had a massive negative effect on performance for me on spinning disks.

 Disable Deduplication